 Pharmacology Safety & Considerations #2

-Which medication right is assured when the nurse clarifies with the healthcare provider (HCP) if the provider wants the certain patient to receive stat morphine 5 mg intravenously (IV) or intramuscularly (IM)?
+Which medication right is assured when the nurse clarifies with the healthcare provider (HCP) if the provider wants the certain client to receive stat morphine 5 mg intravenously (IV) or intramuscularly (IM)?

 - Correct dosage